Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Sub Articles/Library Methods/String Methods.md

 - `endPos` - An optional parameter, The ending index position for the segment to get.

 Examples:
-> We substring this string to get the word "Javascript", by finding the index position of the word.
-The string index always start at `1`, so at the start of the range we use `14` to get "J" and at the end `25` to get "t".
-Thus resulting output "Javascript".
+> We substring the string to get the word "Javascript", by finding the index position of the word.
+The string index always start at `1`, so the starting index position is `14` which is where the character <kbd>J</kbd> occupies.
+The ending position is `25` which is the character <kbd>t</kbd> occupies, thus resulting the output "Javascript".
 ```lua
 local content = 'Hello world in Javascript, I think'
 debugPrint( (content):sub(14, 25) ) --> Javascript